Anthony Stokes: 2011–12

 On 24 July 2011, Stokes scored in Celtic's first match of the 2011–12 season, a 2–0 win over Hibernian.
 On 15 October, Stokes scored twice in six minutes to help Celtic get a 3–3 draw against Kilmarnock.
-Celtic had been 3–0 down at half-time and Stokes' two goals, one a long-range shot and one a free-kick, were vital in bringing them back into he game.
+Celtic had been 3–0 down at half-time and Stokes' two goals, one a long-range shot and one a free-kick, were vital in bringing them back into the game.
 Manager Neil Lennon later admitted that if Celtic had lost that match he might have had to resign.
 The comeback was also credited by assistant Johan Mjällby as being the turning point in Celtic's season as they went from being 15-point behind Rangers to winning the league.
-On 3 November, Stokes scored a brace in Celtic's 3–1 win over Stade Rennes in the group stages of the Europa League.
+On 3 November, Stokes scored a brace in Celtic's 3–1 win over Rennes in the group stages of the Europa League.
 He then scored, and got an assist, in Celtic's next game, a 2–1 win over Motherwell.

-On 9 January, he scored a hat-trick in Celtic's 3–0 win over Third Division side Peterhead in the Fourth round of the League Cup.
+On 9 January, he scored a hat-trick in Celtic's 3–0 win over Third Division side Peterhead in the fourth round of the League Cup.
 Before the League Cup final, Stokes said how he felt he was unlikely to start the match.
 Despite having a very good scoring record with 20 goals for the season, Stokes did not start and came on as a substitute with Celtic trailing 1–0.
 He went down in the box after a challenge late in the match.
 However, referee Willie Collum booked him for diving.
 After the match both Lennon and captain Scott Brown were critical of the referee, saying that decision cost Celtic the trophy and that it was a clear penalty.
-After Celtic's 2–1 defeat to Hearts in the 2011–12 Scottish Cup semi-final, Stokes was given a one-match ban for the competition following an "A5" incident at the end of the match.
+After Celtic's 2–1 defeat to Hearts in the Scottish Cup semi-final, Stokes was given a one-match ban for the competition following an "A5" incident at the end of the match.
 This was "offensive, insulting and/or abusive language and/or gestures.
 On 3 May, Stokes scored the only goal as Celtic beat St Johnstone 1–0.